British Columbia Electric Railway: Alouette Lake

+Jordan River

 This 5.3-mile railway connected the powerhouse and harbour at the mouth of the Jordan River to the Jordan River Dam.

 "Rails-to-Rubber" transition

+BCER ended streetcar service in New Westminster on the morning of December 5, 1938.
+As more of New Westminster's residents were living outside of streetcar service areas, the company converted completely to motor busses, with the interurban lines being the only remaining rail transit in the city.
+Trolley poles, wires, and tracks were removed from Columbia Street.

-BCER ended streetcar service in New Westminster on December 5, 1938.
-The company then announced its "Rails-to-Rubber" conversion programme on September 30, 1944, with North Vancouver's last streetcar service and two of Vancouver's streetcar lines ending in April 1947, and Victoria's streetcar service ending on July 4, 1948.
-In Vancouver, many streetcar lines were converted to trolley buses, with the first route of BCER's Vancouver trolley bus system opening on 16 August 1948.
+The company announced its "Rails-to-Rubber" conversion program on September 30, 1944.
+The conversion would last 10 years and convert the entirety of the BCER's rail systems to rubber-tired buses.
+North Vancouver's last streetcar service and two of Vancouver's streetcar lines ended in April 1947, and Victoria's streetcar service ended on July 4, 1948.
+In Vancouver, many streetcar lines were converted to trolley buses, with the first route of BCER's Vancouver trolley bus system, Fraser-Cambie, opening on August 16, 1948.